The Hormone Factor: Revealing the Impact on Cognitive Performance

 Understanding how hormone levels fluctuate throughout different life stages and their impact on cognition is essential.

-It also helps to identify the vital connection between hormonal imbalances and cognitive decline associated with ageing or pathological conditions.
+It also helps to identify the vital connection between imbalances and cognitive decline associated with ageing or pathological conditions.

 This article aims to explore the role of hormones in shaping cognitive capabilities by examining current research findings in this field.